East Lothian: Demography

+Languages

+The 2022 Scottish Census reported that out of 109,093 residents aged three and over, 34,037 (31.2%) considered themselves able to speak or read the Scots language.

+The 2022 Scottish Census reported that out of 109,096 residents aged three and over, 849 (0.8%) considered themselves able to speak or read Gaelic.

 Ethnicity

-Population by major ethnic group in East Lothian according to the 2011 Scottish census is as follows:

 Politics

 In the 2014 Scottish independence referendum, a majority of voters in the East Lothian council area opted for Scotland to remain a part of the United Kingdom - with 61.72% casting their ballots for the Union and 38.28% voting for independence.

 Parliament of the United Kingdom

-East Lothian is a constituency in the House of Commons, electing one Member of Parliament.
-It is one of only 4 UK Parliamentary Constituencies in Scotland which matches the boundaries of its Local Authority area.
-The other examples being Inverclyde, Moray, and Na h-Eileanan an Iar, East Lothian is one of the few UK Parliamentary Constituencies which fully covers the boundaries of its Council area.
+Lothian East is a constituency in the House of Commons, electing one Member of Parliament.
+It is one of only four UK Parliamentary Constituencies in Scotland—along with Inverclyde, Moray and Na h-Eileanan an Iar—that matches the boundaries of its Local Authority area.

-The current MP for East Lothian is Kenny MacAskill of the Alba Party, who has represented the constituency since the 2019 general election when he was elected for the SNP.
+The current MP for Lothian East is Douglas Alexander of the Labour Party, who has represented the constituency since the 2024 general election, replacing Alba Party MP, Kenny MacAskill.

-Former UK Prime Minister Arthur Balfour was born on 25 July 1848 at Whittingehame House in what is now the East Lothian constituency.
+Former UK Prime Minister Arthur Balfour was born on 25 July 1848 at Whittingehame House in what is now the Lothian East constituency.